anmpog/personal-site-astro/src/blog/build-a-spotify-widget-pt-2.md

 ## Additional Resources

-1. This [post by Thomas Moran](https://thomasmoran.dev/snippets/spotify-currently-playing/spotify-currently-playing/) details how to go through the authorization and authentication process without the use of Automations provided by an API client.
+1. This [post by Thomas Moran](https://thomasmoran.dev/snippets/spotify-currently-playing/spotify-currently-playing/) details how to go through the authorization and authentication process without the use of automations provided by an API client.

 2. This [Medium article by Alagappan M](https://medium.com/@alagappan.dev/create-a-now-playing-widget-using-the-spotify-web-api-in-react-a6cb564ed923) details how to manually step through the Authentication and Authorization process, and details building a similar widget to display a "Now Playing" widget.